-Fraser the Christmas tree lives on
+Fraser, the Christmas tree that lives on

 (Editor’s note: The author of this Christmas short story is a writer and retired Presbyterian minister who formerly lived near the Christmas tree fields in Avery County.)

 Fraser lived on the side of a beautiful mountain.
 He lived there in the summer and in the winter and in each lovely season in between.
 You see, Fraser was a tree.
 Not just any ordinary tree, but a very special tree.
 He belonged to the Fir family, for his full name was Fraser Fir.